 Frost damage

 Another spring problem is late frosts.
-Very often a sudden drop in temperature can occur in any month of spring.
+Very often, a sudden drop in temperature can occur during any month of spring.

-If the leaves on the Japanese Maple are already growing at this time, the frost will definitely damage them.
-The more mature leaves will suffer less, but the young ones may die completely.
+If the leaves on the Japanese Maple are already growing at this time, the frost will damage them.
+The more mature leaves will suffer less, but the young ones may die.

 How to fix

 Watch the weather during the spring months.
-If frost is coming, you need to cover the Japanese Maple for that time.
+If frost is coming, you must cover the Japanese Maple for that time.

-If your maple is growing in a pot, move it to the garage.
+If your maple grows in a pot, move it to the garage.
 After a frost, move it back in.

 Newly planted Japanese maple leaves wilting